 What if it’s raining?
 Tours operate rain or shine, but in the case of inclement weather, your expert will modify the tour so more time is spent indoors.
 It never hurts to have an umbrella on hand.

-Is this seminar walking intensive, and/or wheelchair accessible?
+Is this tour walking intensive, and/or wheelchair accessible?
 Please let us know your requirements and we may well be able to adjust the tour for reduced mobility.